ArrogantGao/Personal_Materials/defense/main.typ

 == Algorithms for Q2D charged systems
 #timecounter(1)

-Coulomb interaction decays as $r^(-1)$ in 3D and is singular at $r=0$, which make such simulation computationally expensive.
+// Coulomb interaction decays as $r^(-1)$ in 3D and is singular at $r=0$, which make such simulation computationally expensive.
-Complexity of a direct sum of the Coulomb interaction in doubly periodic systems is about *$O(N^2 epsilon^(-1/3))$*.
+// Complexity of a direct sum of the Coulomb interaction in doubly periodic systems is about *$O(N^2 epsilon^(-1/3))$*.

 Methods have been developed to accelerate the calculation of Coulomb interaction in Q2D systems.

 The very first method is the Ewald2D @parry1975electrostatic method based on the Ewald splitting of the Coulomb kernel.
 It is accurate but with $O(N^2 log(epsilon))$ complexity.

-To reduce the complexity, most methods rely on the following three strategies:
+To reduce the complexity, most methods rely on the following two strategies:

+- *Fourier spectral method* @maxian2021fast @yuan2021particle: based on Ewald splitting and fast Fourier transform (FFT), with $O(N log N)$ complexity.
+Example: PPPM2D, ICM-PPPM.

-- *Fourier spectral method* (Lindbo & Tornberg, 2011; 2012; Nestler et al., 2015; Shamshirgar & Tornberg, 2017; Shamshirgar et al., 2021; Maxian et al., 2021): based on Ewald splitting and fast Fourier transform (FFT), with $O(N log N)$ complexity.
+// Lindbo & Tornberg, 2011; 2012; Nestler et al., 2015; Shamshirgar & Tornberg, 2017; Shamshirgar et al., 2021; Maxian et al., 2021
 // @lindbo2011spectral @lindbo2012fast, @nestler2015fast, @shamshirgar2017spectral, @shamshirgar2021fast, @maxian2021fast

+- *Fast multipole methods* @greengard1987fast @liang2020harmonic: accelerated by hierarchical low-rank compression, adaptive and with $O(N)$ complexity.
+Example: HSMA, periodic FMM.

-- *Fast multipole methods* (Greengard, 1987; Greengard & Rokhlin, 1987; Berman & Greengard, 1994; Yan & Shelley, 2018; Liang et al., 2020): accelerated by hierarchical low-rank compression, adaptive and with $O(N)$ complexity.
+// (Greengard, 1987; Greengard & Rokhlin, 1987; Berman & Greengard, 1994; Yan & Shelley, 2018; Liang et al., 2020)
 // @greengard1987fast, @yan2018flexibly, @liang2020harmonic, @liang2022hsma, @jiang2023jcp, @berman1994renormalization

-- *Random batch Ewald* (Jin et al., 2021; Liang et al., 2022; Gan et al., 2024): based on Ewald splitting and random batch sampling, stochastic and with $O(N)$ complexity, efficient parallelization.
+// - *Random batch Ewald* @Jin2020SISC: based on Ewald splitting and random batch sampling, stochastic and with $O(N)$ complexity, efficient parallelization.

 // @Jin2020SISC, @gan2024fast, @gan2024random, @liang2022superscalability